ANKITA-AMRITH-SHENOY/VSDSquadron_Mini_Firmware_Foundation/task_2/submission/README.md

 - Firmware GPIO definition: **LED_PIN = 6**
 - Pin direction: **Output (Push-Pull)**

 The pin was toggled periodically in firmware to demonstrate correct GPIO initialization and control.
-The GPIO number used in firmware matches the datasheet-defined pin mapping for the VSDSquadron Mini board.
+The GPIO number used in firmware matches the datasheet-defined pin mapping for the VSDSquadron Mini board.This pin was chosen because it is easily accessible on the board and allows clear verification of GPIO behavior through LED toggling or signal observation.

 The GPIO pin was configured as an output and toggled periodically in the firmware.
 The GPIO number used in the code directly matches the datasheet-defined pin mapping of the VSDSquadron Mini board.